 - The Network Connections dialog shows all connections on your laptop including wireless connections and VPN connections, Identify and double click the correct Local Area Connection icon.
 If your laptop has more than one Network Adaptor then ensure you have selected the correct one. - 2.
 The Local Area Connection Status dialog will appear press the Properties button at the bottom. - 3.
 The Local Area Connection Properties dialog will appear, highlight Internet Protocol (TCP/IP) item and select the Properties button. - 4.
 The Internet Protocol (TCP/IP) Properties dialog will appear, move the button down to Use the Following IP address: and enter 192.168.0.253 and 255.255.255.0 as the subnet mask as shown in diagram 4 above. - 5.
 Now Select OK and windows will reassign the computers IP address. - 6.
-Select Start All Programs Accessories Command Prompt to open a Command Prompt window and type Ping 192.168.0.192 into the command prompt.
-You should see Reply from 192.168.0.192: bytes=32. as shown below to confirm communication.
+Select Start, All Programs, Accessories, Command Prompt and type Ping 192.168.0.192 into the command prompt & you should see Reply from 192.168.0.192: bytes 32. as below to confirm communication.

-- 7. If the ping fails with Destination Host Unreachable, check the cross over cable is plugged in and the Link LED is lit on the IP16 Ethernet socket.
-If the Link LED is lit then try and ping your laptop (ie Ping 192.168.0.253) If this also says Destination Host Unreachable then there is an incorrect network setting on your laptop, firewall or other software on your laptop preventing communication.
+7. If the ping fails with Destination Host Unreachable, check the cross over cable is plugged in and the Link LED is lit on the IP16 ethernet socket.
+If the Link LED is lit then try and ping your laptop (ie Ping 192.168.0.1) If this also says Destination Host Unreachable then there is an incorrect network setting on your laptop, firewall or other software on your laptop preventing communication.
 Ensure you are configuring the correct network adaptor (see 1 above) and switch off any wireless adaptors.

-You can also type ipconfig into the command prompt which will show the IP Address and Subnet Mask of your laptop to confirm you have the correct entry. - 8.
-Once the ping command has worked and communication is established, use Microsoft Internet Explorer 6 / Mozilla Firefox 3.5 or later) to view the IP16 Web Pages.
-Do Not Use the Google Chrome Browser.
+8. Once the ping command has worked and communication is established, use an Internet browser (Microsoft Internet Explorer 6 / Mozilla Firefox 3.5 or later) to view the IP16 Web Pages.